 And, if you see someone in your studio training for competition who might not be as thoughtful or just got a little over the top enthusiastic and went in the wrong direction...
 Try having a quick conversation with them.
 A good sentence for that, without being accusatory, is "have you considered....?".

 They might learn something and you can help spread our value of inclusion.

 P.S.
 Huge and special thanks to Crystal Belcher for coining the term “responsible artistry”, Kate E. Gaga for text and comments, Shay Jones for feedback, Alloy Images for sanity checks, and many of my Facebook friends for suggesting the resources below.

 P.P.S.
-If you would like to reach out to groups in our community to get feedback, some of the following resources exist:
+If you would like to reach out to groups in our community to get feedback, some of the following resources exist as Facebook groups:

 Black Girls Pole

 Grand Masters of Pole